SmartAIDa 2026

 Call for Papers

-The workshop invites high-quality submissions addressing the challenges, opportunities, and innovations in sharing AI models and datasets and maximising the value derived from data through monetisation and trust frameworks.
+The workshop invites high-quality submissions addressing the challenges, opportunities, and innovations in sharing AI models and datasets and maximising the value derived from data through monetisation and trust and secure frameworks.

 We welcome original contributions that include,